pingcap/tidb-binlog/pkg/loader/README.md

 loader
 ======

-A pkg to load data to mysql in real-time, aim to be used by *reparo*, *drainer* etc unified.
+A package to load data into MySQL in real-time, aimed to be used by *reparo*, *drainer* etc unified.

 ### Getting started